 CHAIR AND MODERATORS (4)

-Peter Campbell is the Financial Times’ Motor Industry Correspondent, based in London but with a global remit.
+Peter Campbell is the Financial Times’ Global Motor Industry Correspondent, based in London but with a global remit.
 He leads the FT’s coverage of the industry, online and in print, and works with a team of local correspondents around the world to cover the major car makers, industry trends and technological breakthroughs.
-Prior to this, he covered technology and UK company news for the FT, and has previously covered energy, media, telecoms, technology, industry and tax.
+Prior to this, Peter covered technology and UK company news for the FT, and has previously covered energy, media, telecoms, technology, industry and tax.
 He was named Young Journalist of the Year at the British Press Awards for 2014.
-Mr Campbell holds a BA in Politics from the University of York.
+Peter holds a BA in Politics from the University of York.
 Follow Peter on Twitter @Petercampbell1

 Lance Bradley is Managing Director of Mitsubishi Motors in the UK, a position he has held since 2009.
 Lance joined Mitsubishi Motors in 2000 as General Manager of Sales Operations before being appointed Sales and Marketing Director.
 He graduated from Salford University with a degree in Mechanical Engineering, before joining Ford Motor Company’s graduate scheme in 1989.
 He held a wide variety of positions in Ford, in sales and after-sales, including being part of the team which launched Mondeo in Japan and SE Asia in the mid-nineties.
 In his first year as Managing Director at Mitsubishi Motors, the company launched the first pure electric vehicle from a mainstream manufacturer, the i-MiEV, which helped establish Mitsubishi as a pioneer in electric vehicle technology.
 This technology was subsequently used in the Outlander plug-in hybrid – the world’s first 4x4 plug-in hybrid SUV.
 Launched in the UK in 2014 it has gone on to sell over 10,000 units in less than 12 months, making it the all-time best-selling electric vehicle in the UK.